Terms and conditions - scholarships

 a) You must comply with the Chevening travel policy when booking your flights to and from the UK.
 If you do not, you may lose the entitlement to have your flight costs covered by Chevening.

-b) Chevening Scholars who are entitled to a homeward flight must book their flight at least one month before the expiration of a scholar’s tenure, if not sooner.
-Your programme officer will confirm the deadline to book your homeward flight by; stipends may be withheld if the Secretariat is not informed of your return flight details by the date given.
+b) Chevening Scholars who are entitled to a homeward flight must book their flight by the deadline given by their programme officer.
+Stipends may be withheld if the Secretariat is not informed of your return flight details by the date given.

-c) Your Scholarship is calculated to support your costs only.
+c) Your scholarship is calculated to support your costs only.
 There is no provision for dependents of Chevening Scholars.
 Scholars are advised not to bring dependents to the UK.
-The Chevening programme provides no financial or pastoral support for dependants and will not endorse the visa applications of, nor provide travel for, dependants.
+The Chevening programme provides no financial or pastoral support for dependents and will not endorse the visa applications of, nor provide travel for, dependents.

 d) You must complete and return all report requests and surveys sent to you throughout your Chevening Scholarship.
 Failure to complete reports and surveys may result in stipends and/or allowances being withheld or penalties being applied.
 If you are unable to complete the survey/report in time, you should contact your programme officer before the closing date to request an extension.

-e) You must act as an ambassador for both Chevening and your home country while in the UK and remember that your actions and remarks will have an impact on the reputation of both.
+e) You must act as an ambassador for both Chevening and your home country during your scholarship, whether in the UK or not, and remember that your actions and remarks will have an impact on the reputation of both.

 f) You must not engage in political activities or in any other activities of a public nature likely to affect the British Government adversely.

 g) If you share your Chevening experiences online, you should acknowledge that these views are your own and do not represent the Chevening programme or the FCDO.

 h) You must not serve as an official representative (whether diplomatic, consular or otherwise) of any government during the course of your studies.